makrai/notes/li19-speech-db-mental-survey.md

     * eye-tracking
   * mostly developed for patients with
     * neurocognitive disorders like stutter and aphasia, and
-    * mental illness like dementia, while other types of mental illness such as
+    * mental illness, mostly dementia
-    * scarce: bipolar disorder, anxiety, depression and autism were scarce in
+    * scarce: bipolar disorder, anxiety, depression and autism
   * China
-    * db on neurocognitive disorders in China is much scarcer than that in Europe
+    * db on neurocognitive disorders in China is much scarcer than that in Eu
     * existing databases pave an instructive road for psychiatric problems

 # Background